JohnHammond/bbfuzzer/README.md

 At this point, the code is a disgusting nightmare and is daunting to look through and review, but it should documented and stored nonetheless.

-__It managed to break over 200 binaries during the exercise, which on average was more than 50-70 of the other competing teams!__
+__It managed to break over 200 binaries during the exercise, which on average 50-70 more than the other competing teams!__

 File & Directory Information
 --------